vector-of-bool/vector-of-bool.github.io/_posts/2017-08-12-partial-specializations.md

 layout: post
 title: Partial Specialization and Tags
 comments: true
+desc: >
+    In which I talk about how to emulate partial specialization of function templates and talk about why we actually want to partially specialize function templates
 ---

 Recently, in the C++ blog-o-sphere, [a post by Jonathan Baccara](http://www.fluentcpp.com/2017/08/11/how-to-do-partial-template-specialization-in-c/)